 The Suchow (Soochow/Su-chou) planisphere (dated 1193 CE).
 (Note the ball-and-link (point and line) convention to identify constellations/asterisms.)
 The planisphere is centred on the circumpolar seen in the small central inner circle.
 These stars were associated with the emperor.
 The numerous unequally spaced radial grids shown correspond to the boundaries of the Chinese lunar lodges.
 (The circumpolar stars were keyed to the radial lines marking 28 unevenly divided sectors of the sky.)
 Both the planisphere and its explanatory text were prepared in 1193 CE by Huang Shang (geographer and imperial tutor) for the instruction of the heir to the Chinese throne, who ruled as Emperor Ning Tsung (1195-1224 CE).
 The planisphere was carved onto stone (to preserve it) approximately half a century later, in 1247 CE (Southern Song dynasty, Chunyou reign), by Wang Chih-Yuan.
 Most of the stars in the Chinese sky are carved quite precisely on the planisphere.
 Also included on the planisphere is the supernova of 1054 CE (in Taurus).
 For a long time the stele on which the planisphere was carved was located in the Wên Miao temple (Confucian temple of Literati), originally built in 1141 CE, in the historic garden city of Suzhou in the south of Jiangsu Province.
 The planisphere is now housed in a Suchow museum (the Stone Carving Museum).
 (The above star chart is an ink on paper rubbing (hanging scroll) of the stele made when it was located at the Confucian Temple.
 Only 10 rubbings have been authorised.)
 The chart depicts the sky visible from central China (approximately 35 degrees north latitude).
 The lengthy inscription (text) accompanying the chart states there are 283 asterisms and 1565 stars.
 These are the ancient canonical numbers (i.e., essentially the conventional figures).
 Will Rufus and Hsing-chih T'ien, in their extensive 1945 study of the chart (The Soochow astronomical chart), identified 313 asterisms and only 1440 stars.
+(A valid conclusion is all of the stars on the planisphere do not appear on the rubbing.)
 Though the stars are quite accurately located there is no systematic attempt to distinguish between stars of different brightness.
 The customary equatorial co-ordinate system is shown together with the ecliptic.
 (The ecliptic though is incorrectly represented as circular.)
 The Milky Way is also displayed on the chart.
 (The star chart and inscription below it (not shown above) measures 100 cms (38.5 inches) in width and 183 cms (71.75 inches) in length.)
 The illustration above is undoubtedly taken from The Soochow astronomical chart by Will Rufus and Hsing-chih T'ien (1945).
 The rubbing that appeared in their book was made by Doctor Robert Brown at the time he was the Director/Superintendent of University Hospital in Chengtu, Szechuan Province, China (his wife Mae Willis, who he married in 1907, was Head Nurse there) and presented to the American astronomer Will Rufus (a Methodist missionary to Korea during the early 1910s and Methodist Episcopal pastor).
 (Doctor Robert Brown and his wife (both Methodist medical missionaries) died during the course of the Chinese-Japanese War (some time post 1943) on their way back to Chengtu when their plane was shot down by Japanese fighter planes beside the Yangtze River.
 Doctor Robert Brown had been in China since circa 1918 (Director/Superintendent of the American Methodist Mission Hospital in Wuhu, on the Yangste River near Nanking, until 1938) with time away from China from circa 1940 to 1942 to study hospital administration at University of Michigan Medical School.)

 History of Early Scholarly Studies of Chinese Constellations and Star Names